 Clinical Testing and Work-Up

 An exam known as BAL, is key in the diagnosis of AEP.
 During a BAL, a narrow tube (flexible bronchoscope) is slid down the windpipe into the lungs and a sterile solution is passed through the tube washing out (lavaging) cells.
-This fluid is collected and then the tube is removed, allowing the cells to be studied.
+This fluid is collected by aspiration and then the tube is removed, allowing the cells to be studied.
 BAL fluid in individuals with AEP reveals abnormally high levels of eosinophils (greater than 25%).
 Fiberoptic bronchoscopy is performed under local anesthesia; it is performed through the intratracheal tube in patients with mechanical ventilation.
-Arterial blood gases demonstrates hypoxemia often severe, which may reflect right to left shunting in consolidated lung.
+Arterial blood gases demonstrate hypoxemia often severe, which may reflect right to left shunting in consolidated lung.

 Specific imaging techniques may be used to help confirm a diagnosis of AEP including chest x-ray, however abnormalities are not specific.
 Chest x-rays in individuals with AEP generally show white lines or hazy patches (infiltrates) in the lungs.
 Chest CT shows alveolar bilateral consolidation, with associated bilateral pleural effusion of mild to moderate severity, and interlobular septal thickening, which are suggestive of the disease.